 "Webster Groves is 'a very special place.'
 Ask anyone who lives there.
 Websterites are as loyal to Webster as Texans are to Texas; 43 percent of them have lived there more than 20 years, and a survey showed that 85 percent have no intention of moving."

 That statement was written in 1975 on the dust jacket of a book titled "Webster Groves" and written by Clarissa Start.

 Today, I would be willing to speculate that not much has changed all these many years later.
 Living in Webster Groves is more than just residing in another community in Saint Louis County.
 It’s more of a state of mind - a Webster state of mind.

 One of Webster’s greatest assets is its wonderful, well-cared-for homes, many on expansive, tree-lined lots.Less obvious is the incredible history behind many of these homes dating back more than one hundred, and sometimes even 125 or 150 years.
-It was bedroom community that really began to sprout in the late 1890s.
+It was a Saint Louis bedroom community that really began to flourish in the late 1890s.
 Many of the city founders are still remembered by Webster streets bearing their names.

-This web presence is all about highlighting historic Webster homes and more specifically, the original eight Webster Groves Walking Tours which were developed through the support of the City of Webster Groves and the Webster Groves Historical Society and first introduced in 2001.
-Painstaking research back then provides us with fascinating historical insight into Webster’s past today.
+This web presence is all about highlighting historic Webster homes, the original eight Webster Groves Walking Tours which were developed through the support of the City of Webster Groves and the Webster Groves Historical Society and first introduced in 2001, and the homes that have been designated as Century Homes since that time.
+Exhaustive research back then provides us with fascinating historical insights into Webster’s past today.

 The tours guide walkers through Webster's oldest neighborhoods and briefly describe some historically significant homes and their original owners.
 Each tour is about two miles long and features between 35 and 70 homes.